nus-cs2103-AY2223S1/ip/docs/README.md

 ```

-### `deadline` - Add a Deadline task
+### 2. `deadline` - Add a Deadline task

 Typing "deadline" with the description, followed by "/by", and then the due date and time of the
 task will create the deadline task.

-The due date must be typed in "YYYY-MM-DD" format or "DD/MM/YYYY" format whereas the time must be typed
+The due date must be typed in "YYYY-MM-DD" format or "DD/MM/YYYY" format whereas the time must be typed in
-24-hour format.
+24-hour format: "HHmm".

 Command format: